Belonocystis spinifera (Brown, 1918) n. comb.

 Remarks: The fine filopodia are difficult to see, even with high magnification phase-contrast microscopy.
 In the living, uncollapsed state, the top portion of the spine base appears funnel-shaped with sloping sides that abruptly straighten to nearly parallel sides where scale bases abut one another.

-It is amazing that Penard never has described this species, because it is easily to recognize and not rare.
+Amazingly, Penard never described this species, as it is easy to spot and by no means very rare.